devbrewai/ai-fraud-detection-cross-border-payments/docs/roadmap.md

 **Status Legend:** 🟢 Complete | 🟡 In Progress | ⚪ Not Started

+**Documentation Structure:** This roadmap tracks project status only.
+For detailed technical findings, performance metrics, and design decisions, see the [findings/](findings/) directory.

 Last Updated: 2025-11-01

 ## Phase 1: Data Preparation & Exploration